MedARC-AI/med-lm-envs/docs/medarc-orchestrate.md

 ## vLLM orchestrator (Docker or Pyxis)

-This repo includes an experimental vLLM orchestrator for running `medarc-eval` against locally hosted vLLM servers with GPU/port scheduling.
+This repo includes an experimental vLLM orchestrator for running `medarc-eval` against locally hosted vLLM containers with GPU/port scheduling.

 ### Requirements